KamilAdd-Byte/Library-Home-Managment---Thymleaf/README.md

 Save book add to data base (MySql).
 The form save book in Library Home Management is validated.
 Incorrect data its not entred to data base.

-Actual list book is front page.
+Actual list book is on front page.
 List book is located in responsive table (Thymleaf and Bootstrap).

 # Technology